tonystubblebine/big_auth/README.md

 7. Add "big_auth/auth/links" partial to your layouts in order to have login/logout links on all of your pages.

+8. Include big_auth in your tests, include BigAuth::TestHelper which implements login_as(:one)
 Some more detailed installation instructions are in the [project announcement article](http://icelab.com.au/articles/welcome-to-the-omnisocial/).

 ## Copyright & License